 For purposes of this procedure, "fuel" means any combustible material, including petroleum-based products, cultivated landscape plants, grasses, and weeds, and wildland vegetation.

-For purposes of this procedure, a "Structure" for the purpose of an ember-resistant zone shall include any attached or detached deck that falls within Zone 0 and/or Zone 1.
+For purposes of this procedure, a "Structure" for the purpose of an ember-resistant zone shall include any attached deck.

 Adhering to all Injury and Illness Protection Policies, the DSI will conduct defensible space inspections using the following criteria: